 Major credit.
 Students normally take this course, which integrates theory and practice, during the senior year.
-The 60-day course includes observation, participation, and directed teaching experience in a local public school.
+The 60-day course includes observation, participation, and directed teaching experience in both elementary and secondary local public schools.
 The experience requires conferences with the Program Director, College Supervisor and the cooperating teachers, demonstration of the integration of technology into instruction, and attendance at such required seminars as training sessions, orientation sessions, and other workshops.
 The College Supervisor visits the student teacher periodically during the semester.
 Students must apply for student teaching by October 1 for Spring Term placement in the following year or by March 1 for Fall Term placement in the following year.
 Pass/fail grading.
 Offered Fall and Spring Terms.
 Special fee.
 Meets the GEP capstone and writing intensive requirements.

-425. TEACHING OF READING; CONTENT AREAS/ THREE CREDITS
+425. TEACHING OF READING: CONTENT AREAS/ THREE CREDITS